 If you are concerned about a single spot or mole — new, changing, or odd-looking — you can have it checked quickly and easily at Spot Check without a full body examination.
 We take your concerns seriously and if possible, we will check your mole on the same day.
-If you have already attended Spot Check for a Comprehensive full body skin check in the preceding year, this single spot check will usually be bulk-billed.

 Before examining the spot, your doctor will ask questions about the spot of concern, your general medical history and skin cancer risk factors.
 This information is useful for figuring out how likely it is that your spot is a skin cancer, and if you are at risk of having skin cancers on other parts of your body.
 It also helps the doctor choose the most appropriate tests and treatments for the spot, if necessary.

 The doctor will closely examine the spot or mole of concern with a dermoscope — a medical instrument which lights up and magnifies your skin.
 The light is polarised so it can more easily penetrate the top layer of skin, allowing the doctor to see features which would not otherwise be visible.

 In most cases, the doctor or a nurse will take a dermoscopic photograph of the spot so that it can be examined more closely.
 The doctor will discuss your spot and show you its features and digital analysis.
 Together, you will decide on the best form of follow-up.
 This could be: